embeddedTS/ts7553v2-utils/c/spi-lcd/README.txt

 The cairo-text directory contains code for rendering some simple graphics and text to the framebuffer, using the libcairo graphics library.
-See http://www.cairographics.org for more information.
+See the cross compiling section of the manual for more information.

 bounce-test/
 	Makefile